Garden River First Nation

 Garden River First Nation, also known as Ketegaunseebee (Gitigaan-ziibi Anishinaabe in the Ojibwe language), is an Ojibwa band located at Garden River 14 near Sault Ste.
 Marie, Ontario, Canada.

 The Garden River reserve consists of two non-contiguous areas, totalling 20703.5 ha.
 The larger, main area is located along the St. Marys River and Highway 17.
 The Garden River runs through the reserve as a tributary of the St. Marys River.
 It is bordered by the Unorganized North Algoma District, Macdonald, Meredith and Aberdeen Additional, the city of Sault Ste.
 Marie, the Rankin Location Indian reserve, and Sugar Island Township, Michigan, USA.

-Garden River First Nation is governed by a band council consisting of a chief and 12 councillors.
+Garden River First Nation is governed by a band council consisting of a chief and 8 councillors.
 Council elections are held biannually.
-The current chief is Andy Rickard.
+The current chief is Karen Bell.

 History

 Garden River First Nation was created as a legal entity when Lord Elgin, Governor General of the Province of Canada, approved in law the Robinson Huron Treaty on November 29, 1850.
 The treaty had been negotiated between the British colony's representative William B. Robinson and numerous Ojibwa chiefs from the Lake Huron watershed earlier that year, and had been signed by these representatives on Sept.
 9, 1850.
 The treaty extinguished Ojibwa title to the land in exchange for 17 reserve lands and annual annuities.
 Each reserve had to register its band members because an increase to annuity amounts would be determined on a per-person basis.

 Garden River First Nation was represented in the treaty by Shingwaukonse, who was generally recognized as an Ojibwe grand chief by other bands in both the Lake Huron and Lake Superior watersheds.
 Shingwaukonse and his band had been living at their traditional garden lands at the mouth of the Garden River since 1841, after leaving a settlement near Sault Ste.
 Marie.
 The treaty formally recognized the band's reserve lands in this vicinity as reservation 14.
 Upon his death in 1854, Shingwaukonse was succeeded as chief by his son Augustine Shingwauk.
 The last hereditary chief was Shingwaukonse's second son Buhgwujjenene, who succeeded his brother Augustine.

 In the treaty's schedule of reservations, the fourteenth reservation is "a tract of land extending from Maskinongé Bay, inclusive, to Partridge Point, above Garden River on the front, and inland ten miles, throughout the whole distance; and also Squirrel Island."
 For many years subsequent to signing the treaty, Garden River First Nation disputed the survey of their reserve conducted by the Province of Canada.
 In April 2003, the government of Canada returned 3,492 hectares of land to the reserve from the adjacent geographic townships of Anderson and Chesley.
 This resolution was negotiated between the band, the government of Canada, and the province of Ontario in accord with the Indian Lands Agreement of 1986.
 Ontario also released all mineral rights and revenues on the returned land to Canada to administer for the use of the band.